 And most of all the girls and women (and guy) who came to the camp – Meghan, Anastatia, Zee, Rebecca, Mimi, Diana, Isabelle, Bella, and Josh.
 You all were patient, eager to learn, and it was truly inspiring to see how far you progressed through the week.

 Tiffany and I believe that all the girls and women can work a show now, not on their own, but there is a good chance they understand more than some working live events.
-By the end of the week they were all able to read a stage plot, make an input list, wire the stage, line check and were able troubleshoot a few problems (phantom power and a monitor amp that was not on), without our assistance.
+By the end of the week, they were all able to read a stage plot, make an input list, wire the stage, line check, and were able to troubleshoot a few problems (phantom power and a monitor amp that was not on), without our assistance.

 We look forward to expanding the camp, and possibly bringing it to Ferguson, MO in Jan.
 We are already getting inquiries from people who wish to bring it to their communities.
 Exciting things.

 Thanks again to everyone!